gSayak/gSayak/readme.md

 - 🌱 I’m currently contributing in **Open Source**

-- 🤝 I’m looking for help with **Wroking on new projects and learning new Tech**
+- 🤝 I’m looking for help with **Working on new projects and learning new Tech**

 - 📫 How to reach me **gsayak22@gmail.com**